PKNA: Starring the great Burton La Valle

 The third series is of 8-page short stories is "Starring the great Burton La Valle".
 Burton La Valle is an actor from the 23rd century, and those stories are about Burton and what he does at work.
 This series is also experimenting with different styles of art.
 This series is one of the more artistic/experimental of all the short story series.

 Vedi alla voce Evron (See under Evron)

 The fourth series is about Evronians, and it's named "Evron - Extracts from the infoguide".
 There is not really a story or plot in this series, but the series gives information about the Evronian empire in an illustrated way.

 5Y

-The fifth series of the 8-page stories is about the Class 5Y Droid; Lyla Lay.
+The fifth series of the 8-page stories is about the Class 5Y Droid; Lyla Lay (Lyla Lee).
 Some of the stories are about some of her minor problems, and the rest of them is about her normal life.

 Io sono Xadhoom (I am Xadhoom)

 The sixth series of short stories somewhat differ from the other series (except the third one) with the fact that there are no black outlines between different colored objects.
-Those short stories are about short happenings in Xadhoom life.
+Those short stories are about short happenings in Xadhoom's life.